HIPA: Hierarchical Patch Transformer for Single Image Super Resolution

-\textbf{Quantitative Comparison:} Table~\ref{tab_ComSR} reports the quantitative comparisons between our method and 13 state-of-the-art SISR methods on five benchmark datasets for scale factor $\times2$, $\times3$ and $\times4$.
-The best results are \textbf{highlighted} in red and the second best blue.
-All the reported methods are proposed in the recent three year and have achieved competitive results.
-Compared with these methods, our HIPA achieves the best results on multiple benchmarks for all scaling factors and surpasses most state-of-the-art methods in terms of PSNR and SSIM especially with increasing scale factor.
-It is noteworthy that our proposed method outperforms a similar model as ours: SwinIR~\cite{liang2021swinir}, in all scales on all datasets.
-In particular, the value of PSNR is improved by \textbf{0.18 dB} on the Urban100 dataset for scale factor $\times4$ compared with the SwinIR.
-The main reasons may lie in that i) the designed multi-stage progressive model not only can exploit features from different size patches for Transformer but also can gradually recover HR image from coarse to fine; and ii) the proposed MRFAG can let the network exhaustively mine local features contained in the original LR image from different reception fields based on dilated convolution with different dilation factors.
+\textbf{Quantitative Comparison:} Table~\ref{tab_ComSR} reports the quantitative comparisons between our method and 17 state-of-the-art SISR methods on five benchmark datasets for scale factor $2\times$, $3\times$ and $4\times$.
+The best results are \textbf{highlighted} in red and the second best in blue.
+All the reported methods are proposed in recent 5 years and have achieved competitive results.
+Compared with these methods, our HIPA+ achieves the best results on multiple benchmarks for all scaling factors and surpasses most state-of-the-art methods in terms of PSNR and SSIM.
+Without using self-ensemble our network HIPA still achieves the best results on multiple benchmarks for all scale factors.
+It is noteworthy that our proposed HIPA is superior to SwinIR~\cite{liang2021swinir} and DGSM-Swin~\cite{huang2023deep}, both of which are all hybrid architecture similar to HIPA.
+Specifically, the values of PSNR on the Urban100 dataset for scale factor $\times4$ are improved by \textbf{0.2 dB} and \textbf{0.54 dB}, respectively, compared to SwinIR and DGSM-Swin.
+The main reasons may lie in that i) the designed multi-stage progressive model not only can exploit features from different size patches but also can gradually recover the HR image from coarse to fine; and ii) the proposed MRFAG can let the network exhaustively mine local features contained in the original LR image from different receptive fields based on dilated convolution with different dilation factors.